DSerrano9/RockBLOCK9603Console/README.md

 2.)
 Enabling "E0" and "Q1", at the same time, is unsupported and will throw a TimeoutException.

 3.)
 Enabling "V0" is unsupported and will throw a TimeoutException.

-4.)
-The result from "%R" is truncated to 340 characters.

 ------------------------------------------------------